aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q26
-### ✍React patterns and best practices for maintainable and scalable code
+### 💥 React patterns and best practices for maintainable and scalable code

 <div align="right">